jwalton/rust-book-abridged/docs/ch15-smart-pointers.md

 :::info

 If you're coming from a language like C or Go, this is probably second nature to you.
 If you're coming from JavaScript, this might be a new concept.
 Because `y` here points to the memory that stores the `x` value, you can think about `*y` as basically an alias for `x`.
-If `x` and `y` were mutable, we could use `*y` to change x because it points to the memory where `x` is stored:
+If `x` were mutable and we declared `y` as `&mut`, we could use `*y` to change x because it points to the memory where `x` is stored:

 ```rust title="src/main.rs"
 fn main() {